-Colorado Graduate Grant: Funded by the Colorado General Assembly and offered to Colorado resident graduate and Doctor of Veterinary Medicine students who demonstrate exceptional financial need.
+Colorado Graduate Grant: Funded by the Colorado General Assembly and offered to Colorado resident graduate and Doctor of Veterinary Medicine students who demonstrate exceptional financial need and are in an eligible major.

-Colorado Student Grant: Funded by the Colorado General Assembly and offered to undergraduate Colorado residents who demonstrate exceptional financial need, and meet other eligibility requirements.
+Colorado Student Grant: Funded by the Colorado General Assembly and offered to Colorado resident undergraduate students who demonstrate exceptional financial need and meet other eligibility requirements.